gregopet/grails-json-apis/README.md

 ```

 Then in the controller one can call the desired named Api configuration to get only
-the fields defined for that API:
+the fields defined for that API.

 ```groovy
 JSON.use("userSettings")
 render person as JSON
 ```

-Marking a property with the `Api` annotation but providing no API name will
-include that property in all APIs.
-It works for collections, too (but be careful
-not to create circular paths):
+It works for collections, too (but be careful not to create circular paths):

 ```groovy
 static hasMany = [